Israa Jaabis: Legal proceedings

-Israa confessed to the charges in the revised indictment and was convicted of attempted aggravated assault under Section 329(a)(1) combined with Section 25 of the Israeli Penal Law 5737-1977.
+Jaabis confessed to the charges in the revised indictment and was convicted of attempted aggravated assault under Section 329(a)(1) combined with Section 25 of the Israeli Penal Law 5737-1977.

 In popular culture

 Jaabis's story was featured in a documentary film Advocate in 2019.
 According to the film, Jaabis loaded butane tanks into the backseat of her car one morning and drove into Jerusalem, where she set the car on fire.
 Israeli prosecutors interpreted Jaabis' actions as a botched suicide bombing and terrorism attempt intended to kill Jewish people.
 However, the lawyer Lea Tsemel, who took on Jaabis' case, questioned whether her intent was actually to commit an act of violence.
 Tsemel learned from Jaabis' relatives that she was depressed and unhappy in her marriage, and had attempted suicide twice before.
 Tsemel wondered if this time Jaabis had intended "suicide by cop" rather than a politically-motivated attack.
 However, the court was not convinced, and ruled that her sole intent was to kill.